-You can set the default boot image in the Image Synchronization formula on the branch server, by adding the chosen boot image name to the Default boot image field.
+You can set the default boot image in the Formula > Image Synchronize on the branch server, by adding the chosen boot image name to the Default boot image field.

 For more information about Image Synchronization formula, see Specialized-guides > Salt.